Molmed/checkQC/README.md

 ----------------------------------

 [Singularity](http://singularity.lbl.gov/index.html) is a container system focusing on scientific use cases.
-`checkQC` can be run in a Singularity container by first creating a container using the following:
+CheckQC can be run in a Singularity container by first creating a container using the following:

 ```
 singularity create checkQC.img